-Evidence of this was his inability to accept the loss, his claim to having been the victim of a fast count by the referee.
+Evidence of this was his inability to accept the loss and his immediate claim to being the victim of a fast count by the referee.
 When that didn’t stick, Foreman declared he’d been drugged by his own corner before his showdown with “The Greatest.”
-These dubious excuses only made the vanquished former champion a pitiful figure, and soon he became nothing less than a laughing-stock when, on national television, he took on five fighters, one after the other, in a bizarre exhibition at Maple Leaf Gardens in Toronto.
+These dubious excuses only made the vanquished former champion a pitiful figure, and soon he became nothing less than a laughing-stock when, on national television, he took on five fighters, one after the other, in a bizarre spectacle at Maple Leaf Gardens in Toronto.

-What we now know, but what no one then could have possibly predicted, is that the story of George Foreman would eventually become one of the most extraordinary and redemptive in the whole of heavyweight boxing history.
-From an Olympic gold medal, to a shocking knockout of Joe Frazier for the title, to “The Rumble in the Jungle,” to an upset loss to Jimmy Young and a full decade away from boxing, to a preposterous comeback, complete with battles against Evander Holyfield and Tommy Morrison before, incredibly, he regained the heavyweight championship of the world with an astonishing one-punch knockout of Michael Moorer — the whole decades-long saga is the stuff of movies and fairy tales.
+Of course what no one could have possibly predicted is that the story of George Foreman would eventually become one of the most extraordinary and redemptive in the whole of heavyweight boxing history.
+From an Olympic gold medal, to a shocking knockout of Joe Frazier for the title, to “The Rumble in the Jungle,” to an upset loss to Jimmy Young and a full decade away from boxing, to a most unlikely comeback, complete with battles against Evander Holyfield and Tommy Morrison, to regaining the heavyweight championship of the world with an astonishing one-punch knockout of Michael Moorer — the whole decades-long saga is the stuff of movies and fairy tales.
 And yet it all “happened,” as Jim Lampley would famously exclaim.

 But to fully appreciate Foreman’s accomplishments, one needs to take a close look at what came next, at his slugfest with Ron Lyle some eight months after the Toronto farce.
 That victory, perhaps more than any other, is the one that proved Foreman had the courage and character to go on and eventually become a true all-time great of pugilism.
-Without that most consequential win and what it demonstrated, the rest of the story would likely have never happened.
+Without that most consequential win and what it demonstrated, the rest of the story might never have happened.

 Lyle had in fact given Ali all he could handle in the rounds leading up to the referee’s stoppage, one that was loudly protested by the challenger and his handlers, and he had since rebounded with a knockout of awesome puncher Earnie Shavers.
 Thus, a victory over Lyle would go a long way towards restoring George’s former status as a truly dangerous force in the heavyweight division.

 The match was held at Caesars Palace in Las Vegas and broadcast on national television with Cosell at ringside.
 And what transpired that January afternoon has since become nothing short of legendary.
 Ever after, when talk turns to the most action-packed slugfests in boxing history, Foreman vs Lyle never escapes mention, if not adulation.
-Perhaps only the famous Dempsey vs Firpo struggle, with its 11 knockdowns in four minutes, exceeds it in terms of its almost cartoonish savagery, its ferocity and wild, ‘barroom brawl’ quality.
+Perhaps only the famous Dempsey vs Firpo struggle, with its eleven knockdowns in four minutes, exceeds it in terms of its ferocity and wild, ‘barroom brawl’ quality, its almost cartoonish savagery.
 This was a young boy’s fantasy clash between invincible superheroes or lumbering dinosaurs come to life, as two huge, heavy hitters threw aside all pretense of technique and strategy and simply took turns blasting each other with their best shots.

 The fireworks got underway in earnest near the end of the opening round when Foreman made the mistake of dropping his hands after a clinch and Lyle landed a crushing right that had George staggering all over the ring before the bell saved him from disaster.
 Round two saw the momentum shift dramatically; now it was Lyle on the ropes and in trouble, but the timekeeper rang the bell a full minute early, robbing Foreman of a chance to capitalize.
 Round three also belonged to Foreman as a somewhat passive Lyle appeared to be emulating Ali’s victory over George and allowing the former champion to unload his heavy artillery.
 With three rounds in the books it had already been an action-packed battle, but both warriors were in fact just getting warmed up.